mayiecosmetics/LP-Giveaway-decembrie-2025/GOOGLE_SHEETS_SETUP.md

 After the giveaway, you can:
 1. Download the sheet as CSV
-2. Import to theMarketer manually
+2. Import fișierul în platforma ta de email marketing
 3. Add filters/formulas to analyze data
 4. Create charts to visualize signups over time